rob hesp

 Rob Hesp (they/them) is a performance artist, choreographer and dancer originally from Leeds, England.
-Rob trained in London at the Royal central school of speech and drama, completing a BA in Performance arts before starting to work freelance.
+Rob trained in London at the Royal central school of speech and drama before starting to work freelance.

 Rob is interested in the ways people come together, creating work that traverses between the local, intimate, individual experience and the large scale group expression.
 Working with choreography and movement, Rob builds frames and compositions to house chance encounters and improvisation.
 Swelling choreographies often growing from a language of action, counter-action and crude gesture, rooted by the relationships between people or pathways in space.